RasmussenLab/MOVE/tutorial/README.md

 >>> move-dl data=random_small task=random_small__latent
 ```

-:arrow_up: This command will create four types of plot:
+:arrow_up: This command will create four types of plot in the `results/latent_space` folder:

-- Loss curve shows the overall loss, KLD term, binary cross-entropy term, and
+- Loss curve shows the overall loss and each of it's three components:
+  Kullback-Leiber-Divergence (KLD) term, binary cross-entropy term,
-sum of squared errors term over number of training epochs.
+  and sum of squared errors term over number of training epochs.
 - Reconstructions metrics boxplot shows a score (accuracy or cosine similarity
 for categorical and continuous datasets, respectively) per reconstructed
 dataset.